 I live in a development and my HOA recently made a rule saying guests can't use the common swimming pool.
-I totally disagree with this rule, and I don't think the HOA followed the proper procedures in adopting it.
-The HOA won't listen to my complaints, so now I want to sue to get the rule revoked.
-The problem is, I don't think I can afford to pay an attorney to do this.
-Someone told me I can make the HOA pay my attorney's fees if I win -- is this true?
+I totally disagree with this rule, and I don't think the HOA board followed proper procedures in adopting it.
+The board won't listen to my complaints, so now I want to sue to get the rule revoked.
+The problem is, I don't think I can afford an attorney.
+Someone told me I can make the HOA pay my attorney's fees if I win.
+Is this true?

 Possibly.
 The answer depends on what your development's governing documents have to say about the matter.